cython/cython/docs/src/tutorial/embedding.rst

 ---------------------------------------

-If you try to use ``multiprocessing`` while using a Cython module embedded into an executable it will likely fail errors related to the pickle module.
+If you try to use ``multiprocessing`` while using a Cython module embedded into an executable it will likely fail with errors related to the pickle module.
 ``multiprocessing`` often uses pickle to serialize and deserialize data to be run in another interpreter.
-What happens is that it starts a fresh copy of the **Python** interpreter (rather than a fresh copy of your embedded program) and then tries to import your Cython module.
+What happens depends on the multiprocessing "start method".
+However, on the "spawn" start method used on Windows, it starts a fresh copy of the **Python** interpreter (rather than a fresh copy of your embedded program) and then tries to import your Cython module.
 Since your Cython module is only available by the inittab mechanism and not be a regular import then that import fails.